How to Report and Pay Independent Contractor Taxes

 How Does Taxes Work for a Sole Proprietor/Independent Contractor?

-Preparing your income tax, you will add the Schedule C form which is your business income from your contracting work, less the expenses you bared this year.
+Preparing your income tax, you will add the Schedule C form, which is your business income from your contracting work, less the expenses you bared this year.
 Another option is to use Schedule C-EZ.
 In which you merely list all your total income and the sum of your costs.
 All this form filling will not take more than a few minutes

-Gardner can be contractor
+Gardner can be a contractor

 Deductible Expenses as an Independent Contractor